 Note:The topology type currently does not provide a difference in behavior for tracing or subnetwork management.
 The functionality is under development and will be applicable in a future release.

-Each subnetwork controller has a unique Subnetwork Controller Name but must share the same Subnetwork Name.
+Each subnetwork controller in a subnetwork has a unique Subnetwork Controller Name but must share the same Subnetwork Name.

 To learn more, see Set or modify the subnetwork definition.